stgelaisalex/dapper-tutorial/docs2/pages/documentations/dapper-contrib/data-annotation-computed.md

----
-layout: default
-title: Dapper Contrib - Data Annotation - Computed
+# Dapper Contrib - Data Annotation - Computed
-permalink: data-annotation-computed
----

-{% include template-h1.html %}

 ## Description
 Specifie the property should be excluded from update.